Collection Development Policy

 The libraries serve a cooperative partnership of the College of Saint Benedict and Saint John’s University at the undergraduate level, the School of Theology and Seminary at the graduate level, and are also used by affiliated collocated programs and centers of learning.
 Both primary institutions have missions, visions, and commitments or values statements which define our raison d'être.
 All of the work done in developing our library collections must ultimately reflect back upon these parent institutions.

-We exist in the community founded by Benedictines in the middle of the 19th century.
-Although the monastic communities are now administratively distinct, they share our library collections and services and inspire the intellectual and spiritual life of the community.
+We serve the educational community founded by Benedictines in the middle of the 19th century.
+Although the monastic communities are now administratively distinct from their respective schools, they share our library collections and services and inspire the intellectual and spiritual life of the community

 The Hill Museum & Manuscript Library (“HMML”) is a separately funded and administered library at Saint John’s University.
 It operates in cooperation with Alcuin and Clemens Libraries.
 Materials in HMML are available to faculty, staff and all visitors to campus, although many materials are only available for use on-site (“reference”).
 HMML holds over 90,000 manuscript facsimiles on microfilm, about 45,000 manuscript facsimiles in digital format, and about 20,000 reference works.
 Materials acquired for the reference collection are intended to support the use of the manuscript facsimiles.
 HMML also administers the rare book and manuscript collections at Saint John’s University.